Dotted line reporting: What it is, benefits, and examples

 Definition and explanation

-Dotted line reporting refers to a secondary reporting relationship within an organization where an employee reports to a manager who does not have formal authority over their primary duties.
+Dotted line reporting is a secondary reporting relationship where an employee receives guidance from a manager who lacks formal authority over their primary job duties.

 Contrast with solid line reporting